507th Air Refueling Wing: Air Defense

+438th Fighter-Interceptor Squadron F-102A (Note: Aircraft is Convair F-102A-80-CO Delta Dagger serial 56-1499.
+Taken at Kincheloe AFB in July 1958.)

+438th Fighter-Interceptor Squadron F-106 (Note: Aircraft is Convair F-106A Delta Dart serial 59–82.)

 The group was redesignated the 507th Fighter Group (Air Defense) and activated in August 1955 at Kinross Air Force Base, Michigan where it replaced the 534th Air Defense Group and assumed the 534th's mission, personnel and equipment as part of Air Defense Command (ADC)'s Project Arrow.
 Project Arrow was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 The 438th Fighter-Interceptor Squadron, flying radar equipped Northrop F-89D Scorpions armed with Mighty Mouse rockets, was transferred from the 534th.
 The 507th was assigned several support organizations to fulfill its additional role as the host for all active duty Air Force organizations at Kinross.

 The 507th Group assumed the air defense mission, training with interceptor aircraft and participating in various exercises.
 The group (and later the 507th Wing) would continue this mission until September 1968.
 In April 1957, the group upgraded to supersonic Convair F-102 Delta Daggers, which could carry the GAR-1 (later AIM-4 Falcon) and were equipped with data link for interception control through the Semi-Automatic Ground Environment system.

 In July 1959, Strategic Air Command (SAC) organized the 4239th Strategic Wing as the first major tenant organization at Kinross, although the wing remained a headquarters only with no tactical squadrons assigned until 1961.
 In September 1959, Kinross was renamed Kincheloe Air Force Base in honor of Captain Iven Kincheloe.

 March 1960 saw another addition to Kincheloe's mission, when ADC activated the 37th Air Defense Missile Squadron, equipped with IM-99 Bomarc missiles.
 In June, the group completed another upgrade, this time to the Convair F-106 Delta Dart, which it would fly until inactivating in 1968.